 In order to establish your brand on Instagram, you need to be able to post on a regular basis.
 Having an Instagram account will only work if you update your feed from time to time, as stagnant accounts usually fail in this department.
 In line with this, Instagram is now using a similar algorithm with Facebook where consistency helps you get your posts seen and appear on top of your followers’ timeline.

 However, this will depend on the analytics of your own profile.
 Different metrics can be used to see details of what time your followers are most active, what days of the week do they like and comment on your photos, and so on.
 Once you’ve analyzed your profile’s analytics, you can start from there and work on a calendar that shows the optimal times when it’s best to post your content.

 Use Quality Photos with Good Filters

 Instagram became popular due to its image-centric platform where if you post the right photos with the correct filters, these can get you more engagement rather than those with unprofessional and unedited posts.
 The power of visuals allows you to showcase your products without hard-selling; the picture should speak for itself.

 When posting photos, make sure that the shots taken are aligned, has a focal point, not blurred, and is enhanced by good filters.
 Statistics say that filtered photos are 21% more likely to be viewed and 45% more likely to be commented on compared to the unfiltered ones.
+Using various free tools like BeFunky with hundreds of effect options can help you apply the most unique filters on your photos.
 Some researchers say that the best ones that garner more views and comments are those with higher exposure, warm temperatures, low saturation, higher contrast, minimalist, and feature blue as dominant color rather than red.
 These vary depending on your type of business and your target market but the key is to know your forte and to stick to your Instagram aesthetics.